 There's A Unique Boneyard Hiding In Northeast Ohio That's Eerie Yet Beautiful

-If you ever heard rumors about a World War II aircraft boneyard in Ohio, you heard right.
+If you ever heard rumors about a World War II airplane boneyard in Ohio, you heard right.

-In Newbury, Ohio resident Walter Soplata hosted a collection of military aircraft from the 50s, 60s and 70s.
-The graveyard featured approximately 20 stray aircraft that Soplata collected from his scrapyard job in Cleveland, “junking thousands of warplane engines that were declared surplus,” according to his son Wally Soplata in a November 2007 issue of Air and Space Magazine.
-Check it out.
+In Newbury, Ohio, resident Walter Soplata hosted a collection of aircraft, starting with a biplane from the late 1920s and going on to add aircraft from the 1940s through the ’70s, when Soplata stopped adding planes to his collection.
+Though often called an airplane graveyard, Soplata would’ve preferred the term “sanctuary,” as he was saving the aircraft from being turned into scrap metal.
+The sanctuary featured approximately 20 stray aircraft that Soplata collected from his scrapyard job in Cleveland, “junking thousands of warplane engines that were declared surplus,” according to his son Wally Soplata in a November 2007 issue of Air and Space Magazine.

 This video by Michael Wendell titled “Airplane Junkyard” is amazing.